The ultimate goal setting process: 7 steps to creating better goals

 Instead of just running with no particular purpose, a true goal would be more along the lines of starting a training program to complete a specific race, say a Thanksgiving Day half marathon, which requires much more careful planning, motivation, and discipline.

 When you set goals, you take control of your life’s—or your work’s—direction.
 Goals provide you with focus.
 The decisions you make and actions you take should bring you closer to achieving those goals.

-Setting goals keeps you moving, increases your happiness, and significantly benefits your organization.
+Setting goals keeps you moving and feeling productive, while significantly benefitting your organization.
 When you set goals, you create a vision of what your life or your business could look like.
 Then you start pushing yourself and your team to get the best results possible.